Sweet Corn Tomalito – Chevy’s Copycat

 As I mentioned earlier this week, we had my parents over for a Mexican night.
-My mom jokingly asked if I was making Sweet Corn Cake, that delicious, scoop-able side dish served with your meal at popular Mexican chain restaurants (Chevy’s being my favorite).
+I made these delicious Chicken Enchiladas with Red Chili Sauce.
+My mom jokingly asked if I was making Sweet Corn Tomalito, that delicious, scoop-able side dish served with your meal at popular Mexican chain restaurants (Chevy’s being my favorite).
 I had seen recipes for this in the past, and even made one from a packet before, so I decided we would have it for dessert.

 This corn cake was so yummy!
 It was the perfect ending to our wonderful Mexican feast!

 Masa harina and cornmeal are technically gluten free, but certain brands may contain cross contamination with gluten.
 Please check your packaging to make sure your ingredients are free of gluten.